mmanojsai27/Python-full-stack/README.md

 Day 12 Python notes covering user-defined functions, function arguments, variable scope, and global/local variables with practical examples.

 This repository contains my Day 12 Python learning notes on Functions in Python.
 It covers the fundamentals of reusable code using user-defined functions, different types of function arguments (required, default, keyword, and variable-length arguments using *args and **kwargs), as well as the concepts of global and local variables.
 The repository also demonstrates the use of the global keyword to modify global variables within functions, along with practical examples to build a strong understanding of Python functions.

+# Python-full-stack-day13
+Day 13 Python notes covering parameter passing, return statements, built-in functions, and recursive functions with practical examples.

+This repository contains my Day 13 Python learning notes on advanced Function Concepts in Python.
+It covers passing arguments by value and by reference, the use of the return keyword to return values from functions, exploring Python built-in functions, and implementing recursive functions to solve problems efficiently.
+Practical examples are included to demonstrate function execution, return values, and recursion, helping build a deeper understanding of Python programming concepts.